C4ptainCrunch/thesis/source/index.rst

             """Returns the winner of the game or None if the game is not finished or in a draw""" if not self.game_finished:
                 return None
-            # The game is finished but both player have the same amount of seeds: it's a draw
+            # The game is finished but both player have the same number of seeds: it's a draw
             elif self.captures[0] == self.captures[1]:
                 return None
             # Else, there is a winner: the player with the most seeds